 Let’s explore document management and identify a few best practices to keep your organization compliant, organized, and secure.

 Why is document management so important?

 Records management is the only way to keep all the thousands of documents, policies, forms, receipts, and other work-related assets organized and sequenced.
 Every single document, whether physical or digital, contains important information that may need to be easily accessed in the future, and certainly will need to be accessible in the circumstance of an audit.

 Writing up policies that are compliant with industry regulations are one piece of the puzzle, as managing those records and ensuring they are logged in an accessible location is just as important.
 Your policies are only as good as their auditability, and following document and record management best practices is paramount to keeping your organization compliant and audit ready.

 Records management best practice #1: your intranet is a key part of your DMS (Document Sharing Software)

 A purpose-built intranet will have powerful document management capabilities that can aid in your records management.
 Some organizations may be using a shared drive as their document storage, and in turn, their records management may be limited to the functionality that a shared drive has.
 Other, perhaps older, organizations may still be using a large system of filing cabinets for their document management, and records management may be a laborious and complex task that involves stacks and stacks of papers and crumpled receipts.

-No matter which DMS system you’re currently using, be it a file server, SharePoint Online, Dropbox, or Google, a dedicated intranet portal should be a key part of your DMS strategy, and should work in parallel with your current solution.
+No matter which document sharing software (DMS) system you’re currently using, be it a file server, SharePoint Online, Dropbox, or Google, a dedicated intranet portal should be a key part of your DMS strategy, and should work in parallel with your current solution.

 When you use your intranet as a key part of your DMS, and use it to keep track of important records and policies, you are simplifying and streamlining your workflow in a number of ways: